jacech67/lovestrap/README.md

 **Q: Can using this get me banned?**

 **A:** No, it shouldn't.
 Lovestrap doesn't interact with the Roblox client in the same way that exploits do.
-[Read more about that here.](https://bloxstraplabs.com/wiki/info/bloxstrap-and-bans)
 ## Features

 - Hassle-free Discord Rich Presence to let your friends know what you're playing at a glance